Ethiopian textile industry at risk if U.S. suspends trade deal over Tigray war | Headlines

 Now though, Finoteselam's job is in danger as the United States ponders suspending Ethiopia's duty-free market status, citing abuses and a growing famine in the war-ravaged northern Tigray region.
 Suspension of benefits under the African Growth and Opportunity Act (AGOA) would threaten Ethiopia's aspirations to become a light manufacturing hub and dent hard-won economic gains in a nation once a byword for hunger and poverty.

-Washington has repeatedly expressed concern over widespread reports of sexual violence by soldiers in Tigray, where regional forces have battled the military and its allies for a year The United Nations says a de facto blockade of aid has forced 400,000 people into famine.
-There have been many reports of mass killings of civilians.
+Washington has repeatedly expressed concern over widespread reports of sexual violence https://www.reuters.com/article/us-ethiopia-conflict-rape-specialreport-idAFKBN2C20P0 by Ethiopian and allied Eritrean soldiers in Tigray, where local forces have battled the military and its allies for a year.
+The United Nations says a de facto blockade of aid https://www.reuters.com/world/africa/un-aid-chief-ethiopia-famine-tigray-get-those-trucks-moving-2021-09-28 has forced 400,000 people into famine.
+On Thursday, it said no food convoys had entered Tigray for the past 10 days.
+There have been many reports of mass killings https://www.reuters.com/investigates/special-report/ethiopia-conflict-expulsions of civilians.

 The government has denied blocking aid and said individual soldiers have been tried for any abuses, without giving details.
-Washington has already laid the ground for sanctions, with its chief trade representative promising a decision soon on its AGOA status.
+Eritrea has denied committing abuses.
+Washington has already laid the ground for sanctions https://www.reuters.com/article/ethiopia-conflict-usa-sanctions-idAFW1N2Q1023, with its chief trade representative promising a decision soon https://www.reuters.com/world/africa/us-trade-chief-ethiopias-duty-free-market-status-be-decided-soon-2021-10-14 on its AGOA status.

 The act gives sub-Saharan African nations duty-free access to the United States if they meet criteria including removing barriers to U.S. trade and progress towards political pluralism.
 Prime Minister Abiy Ahmed's chief trade negotiator Mamo Mihretu told Reuters that AGOA had directly created 200,000 jobs and indirectly created millions.